Sima Yi: Death and posthumous honours

 After Sima Yi's death, his eldest son Sima Shi assumed his father's authority up until his own death on 23 March 255, after which Sima Yi's second eldest son Sima Zhao took up his elder brother's position.
-On 2 May 264, when the Wei emperor Cao Huan enfeoffed Sima Zhao as the vassal "Prince/King of Jin", Sima Zhao honoured his father with the posthumous title "Prince/King Xuan of Jin".
+On 2 May 264, when the Wei emperor Cao Huan enfeoffed Sima Zhao as the vassal "King of Jin", Sima Zhao honoured his father with the posthumous title "King Xuan of Jin".

 Sima Zhao died on 6 September 265, and his eldest son Sima Yan succeeded him in his position.
-In 266, after Sima Yi's grandson Sima Yan usurped the throne from Cao Huan and established the Jin dynasty with himself as the emperor, he honoured his grandfather with the posthumous title "Emperor Xuan of Jin" with the temple name "Gaozu", and named his grandfather's burial place "Gaoyuan Mausoleum" (高原陵).
+In February 266, after Sima Yi's grandson Sima Yan usurped the throne from Cao Huan and established the Jin dynasty with himself as the emperor, he honoured his grandfather with the posthumous title "Emperor Xuan of Jin" with the temple name "Gaozu", and named his grandfather's burial place "Gaoyuan Mausoleum" (高原陵).

 Anecdotes

 In his youth, Sima Yi was a close friend of Hu Zhao (胡昭).
 In one incident, Zhou Sheng (周生) kidnapped Sima Yi and wanted to kill him.
 Hu Zhao braved danger to meet Zhou Sheng in the Xiao Mountains and tried to persuade him to release Sima Yi.
 When Zhou Sheng refused, Hu Zhao cried and pleaded with him.
 Zhou Sheng was so moved by Hu Zhao's sincerity he released Sima Yi.
 Hu Zhao told nobody about this incident and very few people knew Sima Yi owed him his life.

 A different and likely fictional version of Sima Yi's joining of Cao Cao's administration comes from a Weilüe account that states Cao Hong, a veteran general serving under Cao Cao, had heard of Sima Yi's talent and wanted to recruit him as an adviser.
 Sima Yi thought little of Cao Hong, and refused to meet him, pretending to be so ill he could not walk without using crutches.
 Cao Hong was so unhappy he reported it to Cao Cao, who then summoned Sima Yi.
 When Sima Yi heard Cao Cao wanted to meet him, he immediately threw aside his crutches and rushed there.

 Cao Cao heard Sima Yi was ambitious and had a lang gu (狼顧) appearance so he wanted to see if it was true.
 One day, Cao Cao ordered Sima Yi to walk in front of him and made him look back.
 Sima Yi turned his head to look back without moving his body.
 Cao Cao also once dreamt of three horses feeding from the same trough and he felt disturbed so he warned Cao Pi: "Sima Yi won't be content with being a subject; he will interfere in your family matters".
 Because Cao Pi was on good terms with Sima Yi, he often protected and shielded Sima Yi from criticism.
 Sima Yi also took great care to create an image of himself as a diligent and faithful subject in front of Cao Cao to reduce the latter's suspicions of him.